 The journal also includes a section in which books and other significant contributions to the field are reviewed.
 This includes both essay length and shorter contributions.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

-Journal of visual culture adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and the author are concealed from both parties.
+journal of visual culture adheres to a rigorous anonymised reviewing policy in which the identity of both two reviewers and the author are concealed from all parties.

 All parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

 All contributors who do not meet the criteria for authorship should be listed in an Acknowledgements section.
 Examples of those who might be acknowledged include a person who provided purely technical help, or a department chair who provided only general support.